Field theories of active particle systems and their entropy production: Entropy production

 \subsection{Many conserved particles}

 \seclabel{entropy_production_multiple_main} In the presence of $N>1$ distinguishable particles, \Eref{def_entropyProduction} remains in principle valid if $\xvec,\yvec$ are understood to encapsulate all $N$ particle coordinates at once, with the density in \Eref{def_entropyProduction} replaced by the joint density $\density(\xvec_1,\ldots,\xvec_N)$ and the propagator in \Erefs{def_Op} and \eref{def_Ln} replaced by the joint propagator $\bigl\langle\phi_1(\yvec_1,t') [1]\phi_2(\yvec_2,t') [1]\ldots [1]\phi_N(\yvec_N,t') [1]\phitilde_1(\xvec_1,t) [1]\phitilde_2(\xvec_2,t) [1]\ldots [1]\phitilde_N(\xvec_N,t)\bigr\rangle$, where the indices of the fields refer to \emph{distinguishable} particle species.
+Each field $\phi_i(\yvec_i,t')$ has the effect of an indicator function probing for the presence of particle $i$.
 Without interaction, the overall entropy production is the sum of the individual entropy productions, \Eref{entropyProductionDensity_independent_distinguishable_final_sum}.
-If particles are \emph{indistinguishable}, dropping the indices generally results in $N!$ as many terms from permutations of the fields, as well as the joint density $\density(\xvec_1,\ldots,\xvec_N)$ at stationarity being $N!$ that of distinguishable particles.
-At the same time, the phase space summed or integrated over in \Eref{def_entropyProduction} has to be adjusted to reflect that occupation numbers are the degrees of freedom, not particle positions \cite{CocconiETAL:2020,ZhangGarcia-Millan:2022}.
-In the case of sparse occupation, where every site is occupied by at most one particle, a condition usually met in continuum space, this can be done by means of the Gibbs factor \cite{Sethna:2006}, which amounts to dividing the phase space of distinguishable particles by $N!$, \begin{widetext}
+If particles are \emph{indistinguishable}, dropping the indices generally results in $N!$ as many terms from permutations of the fields, as well as the joint particle number density $\HMdensity{N}{}(\xvec_1,\ldots,\xvec_N)$ at stationarity being $N!$ times that of equivalent distinguishable particles.
+Yet, for distinct $\xvec_i$ the density $\HMdensity{N}{}(\xvec_1,\ldots,\xvec_N)$ is clearly still a \emph{probability} density, provided the probability or phase space is adjusted to account for distinct arrangements of indistinguishable particles.
+This adjustment affects the sum or integral in \Eref{def_entropyProduction} and reflects that occupation numbers are the degrees of freedom, not particle positions \cite{CocconiGarcia-MillanETAL:2020,ZhangGarcia-Millan:2023}.
+In the case of sparse occupation, where every site is occupied by at most one particle, a condition usually met in continuum space, this adjustment can be done by means of the Gibbs factor \cite{Sethna:2006}, which amounts to dividing the corresponding phase space of distinguishable particles by $N!$, \begin{widetext}